LLM Context Window Over Time: From Kilobytes to Trillions of Tokens

 The Leap Forward: Tens and Hundreds of Thousands of Tokens

 A major breakthrough arrived with models like GPT-3.5 and later GPT-4, which pushed the context window significantly higher.
 We saw models offering 32,000 tokens, and then 128,000 tokens.
 This jump was transformative, allowing LLMs to process entire articles, book chapters, or extensive codebases in a single interaction.
+This era highlighted the potential of large context window LLMs.

-Enhanced AI Agent Capabilities
+Enhanced AI Agent Capabilities with Larger Context

 For AI agents, a larger context window meant: